 The Rapid Deployment Force Push Tug/Barge CONFORM Level Requirements are examined in light of surface effect ship technology application to that role.
-Analysis of the value of a vehicle that satisfies the CONFORM Level Mission Requirements is presented as well as the parametric sizing of surface effect ships configured to meet CONFORM level vehicle characteristics.
-Recommendations to mission requirements are included.
-The synergistic marriage between surface effect ship technology and the Rapid Deployment Force Push Tug/Barge role as well as potential problems are presented.
+Analysis of the value of a vehicle that satisfies the CONFORM Level Mission Requirements is presented as well as the parametric sizing of surface effect ships configured to meet CONFORM level vehicle characteristics. & commendations to mission requirements are included.
+The synergistic marriage between surface effect rhip technology and the Rapid Deployment Force Push Tug/Barge role as well as potential problems are presented.

-Throughput is graphically presented for the Multi-Purpose Ship (MPS), a conventional ship analagous to the MPS, and the SES Tug/Barge.
-Also included in the figures are an assembly sketch of the push tug/barge profile, a deliverable versus time illustration for cargo throughput and a planform view of the barge.
-Tabulated in the report are the physical characteristics of the ships used in the study and single-digit weight breakdown of the tug/barge combinations and various tug variants.
+Throughput is graphically presented for the Multi-Purpose Ship (MPS), a conventional ship enalagous to the MPS, and the SES Tug/Barge.
+Also included in the figures are an assembly sketch of the push tug/barge profile, a deliverable versus time illustration for cargo throughput and a planform view Of the barge.
+Tabulated in the report are the physical characteristics of the ships used in the study and single-digit weight breakdown of the tug/barge combinations and various tug variints.

-70432 Parametric Analysis Landing Shlp Utility, Draft Report NSRDC 12, 01/01/85, U
+70432 Parametric Analysis Landing Ship Utility, Draft Report NSRDC 12, 01/01/85, U

 This report documents a parametric analysis performed to study several notional beachable landing ships (designated Landing Ship Utility (LSU(X)) to fill the role now performed by the Landing Ship Tank (LST).
-The technological goal for the study was to identify ways to overcome the limitations of slow speed and low payload fraction of the present LSTs.
+The technological goal for the study was to identify ways to overcome the limitations of sbw speed and bw payload fraction of the present LSTs.

-The mission of the LSU(X) is to carry Assault Echelon Troops, vehicles and petroleum, oil and lubricants (POL) from U.S. ports directly to the beach.
+The mission of the LSU(X) is to carry Assault Echelon Troops, vehicles and petroleum, oil and lubricants (POL) from U.S. parts directly to the beach.
 Once the initial payload has been discharged, the craft will continue to operate as a fuel shuttle.
-An IOC date of 2005 was assumed, requiring critical technologies to be approved for production not later than 1997.
 The major new technologies applied were SES and catamaran (for study purposes, an SES with no air cushion) hull forms.
-Two sets of parametric feasibility studies were undertaken, one for a monohull and one for an SES/catamaran, using the ASSET and SESDOC computer models, respectively.
-Parameters which were varied are: maximum speeds 22, 35 and 50 knots; range of 2700, 4000 and 8000 nm; one, two or three payload modules.
-Range for all ships was calculated at 22 knots.
-All SES variants operated off-cushion at this speed.
+Two sets of parametric feasibility studies were undertaken, one for a monchull and one for an SES/catamaran, using the ASSET and SESDOC computer models, respectively.
+Parameters which were varied are: maximum speed; range; one. two or three payload modules.
 The payload module used was 559 tonnes of cargo and 150 troops.
-The figure of merit used to determine the relative performance of each variant was payload fraction: the payload weight divided by ship full load displacement.
-The single payload module ships have unacceptably low payload fractions at all ranges and speeds.
-At 22 knots the Monohull designs are better.
-At 35 knots the SES's are better.
-The SES variants are most sensitive to range and payload changes while the monohulls react most strongly to speed and payload.
-Range has little impact.
+The figure of merit used to determine the relative performance of each variant was payload fraction: the payload weight divided by ship full bad displacement.